fillefrans/pi/README.md

 - very flexible
 - is heavily optimized for mobile devices
 - uses mostly messaging instead of callbacks
-- uses websockets instead of AJAX
+- uses websockets instead of XHR
 - uses namespaces
 - uses background processing to avoid blocking the user thread
 - does not rely on other libraries